JackDca/Mailpilewiki/Getting-started-on-linux.md

 Steps 1-5 should get you up and running.
 However, you don't need to go through the entire process every time you want to run Mailpile.
 The steps for doing that are as follows:

-    # move to the virtualenv directory and activate your virtualenv
+    # move to the virtualenv directory
-    # you can later leave the virtualenv by typing `deactivate`
+    cd /path/to/mailpile

+    # activate the Mailpile virtual Python environment
-    cd /path/to/mailpile && source bin/activate
+    source bin/activate

     # enter the Mailpile source directory
     cd Mailpile